AhanaPodder97/EcoSteps/README.md

 # EcoSteps

 ## 🌿 About EcoSteps – A Story of Turning Good Intentions Into Daily Action #
 Most of us want to live more sustainably — we read tips, follow eco-influencers, feel inspired for a moment and then life gets busy.
-The intention is there, but the habit never sticks.
+The intention is there but the habit never sticks.

 EcoSteps was born from this gap.
 This project began with a simple question:

-“Why does sustainable living feel so overwhelming, and how can design make it easier?”
+“Why does sustainable living feel so overwhelming and how can design make it easier?”

 As I explored users’ struggles, a clear pattern emerged.
 People weren’t lacking information — they were lacking guidance.
-They wanted small wins, not big lifestyle overhauls.
-They wanted encouragement, not eco-guilt.
-And most importantly, they wanted a way to see that their actions actually mattered.
+They wanted small wins not big lifestyle overhauls.
+They wanted encouragement not eco-guilt.
+And most importantly they wanted a way to see that their actions actually mattered.

 That insight became the foundation of EcoSteps, a habit-forming sustainability app designed to turn eco-friendly living into a series of achievable daily micro-actions.